How to Export Google Business Profile (Google My Business) Data in 2026

 A few practical notes that come up repeatedly:

-• The performance export is capped at six months.
-Beyond that, the dashboard does not let you go back.
+- The performance export is capped at six months.
+Beyond that, the dashboard won't let you go back.
 If you need longer history, snapshot exports monthly and store them yourself.

-• Reviews export is limited via the dashboard.
-Takeout includes them but only for accounts you manage.
-The Reviews API was deprecated for new projects in 2024 — if you are starting fresh, the dashboard or Takeout are your options.
+- Reviews export is limited via the dashboard.
+Takeout includes them, but only for accounts you manage.
+The Reviews API was deprecated for new projects in 2024, so if you're starting fresh, the dashboard or Takeout are your options.

-• Suspended profiles do not export cleanly.
+- Suspended profiles don't export cleanly.
 If a location is suspended, you may lose access to its insights entirely.
 Periodic backups via Takeout are a good safety net.

 Which Method Should You Use?